 Glaucoma is a condition that develops when the optic nerve sustains gradual, cumulative damage.
 Some patients have a higher chance of developing glaucoma, including patients:

 Medical Optometry America can help prevent permanent vision loss through early detection and management.
-By scheduling a regular, comprehensive eye physical with your MOA practice, you can ensure your visual health for years to come.
+By scheduling a regular, comprehensive eye physical with your Medical Optometry America practice, you can ensure your visual health for years to come.

 There is a chamber between your iris and your lens called the anterior chamber.
 Through this chamber flows a fluid called the aqueous humor.
 If the aqueous humor does not drain properly from the anterior chamber, your intraocular pressure builds and builds, which can eventually damage your optic nerve.